kubernetes/website/content/en/blog/_posts/2022-10-27-live-and-let-live-with-kluctl-and-ssa.md

 This blog post was inspired by a previous Kubernetes blog post about [Advanced Server Side Apply](https://kubernetes.io/blog/2022/10/20/advanced-server-side-apply/).
-The author of this blog post listed multiple benefits for applications and controllers when switching to Server-side apply.
+The author of said blog post listed multiple benefits for applications and controllers when switching to Server-side apply.
 Especially the chapter about [CI/CD systems](https://kubernetes.io/blog/2022/10/20/advanced-server-side-apply/#ci-cd-systems) motivated me to respond and write down my thoughts and experiences.